clemensv/avrotize/specs/avro-schema-extended.md

 ## Abstract

-This document provides a comprehensive specification of the schema definition system used by Apache Avro.
+This document provides a comprehensive specification of the schema definition system utilized by Apache Avro.
 It details the structure and syntax of Avro schemas.
 The serialization rules of the Avro binary and JSON encodings are not defined in this document.

+> Note that some features marked PROPOSED are not defined by the Avro project

 <!-- omit from toc -->